 The License Classification Requirements form provides the minimum number of years of experience and the types of examinations required for a Qualifying Party to be eligible for a specific license classification.

 The Qualifying Party must pass the required examinations by at least 70% and submit the exam results.
-The Qualifying Party must complete the AZ SRE Statutes and Rules Exam.
+The Qualifying Party must complete the AZ Statutes and Rules Training Course and Exam (SRE).
 The Qualifying Party must also complete a specific trade exam, unless eligible for a waiver.

 • To determine which exams are required for a specific license classification, refer to License Classification Requirements.